Table of Contents

 Have you ever had writer’s block?
-If so, have you enter wondered what are the causes of writer’s block?
+Have you ever wondered what causes it?

 You know the feeling.
 It happens to me sometimes.
-I sit at the computer screen, staring at it, trying to type the words.
+I sit at the computer screen, staring at it, trying to type.
+For a deeper dive, see Bird by Bird.
 I enter a sentence.
 No, that won’t work.
-The sentence gets deleted.
+Delete.
 Then another, and another.
-The words which normally flow so easily refuse to make the leap from the brain to the digital paper.
+The words that normally flow so easily refuse to make the leap from brain to screen.

-Normally, I can write between 5,000 and 10,000 words a day, depending only upon other commitments that require time.
-That is 10,000 words, ready for publishing.
-Once in a while though, my productivity drops and I find myself spending a whole day to write a thousand words.
-It’s frustrating and. since I make my living at writing, if it continues it could create financial problems.
+On a normal day, I write between 5,000 and 10,000 words, depending on other commitments.
+That’s 10,000 publishable words.
+Once in a while, my productivity crashes and I spend a whole day producing a thousand words.
+It’s frustrating.
+Since I make my living writing, if it continues it creates financial problems.

-Writer’s block can manifest itself in many different ways and at different times.
-I find it happens to me most often when I have a tight deadline.
-That’s when I feel that familiar anxiety deep in my stomach.
-It’s a terrible feeling.
+Writer’s block shows up in different ways at different times.
+For me, it hits hardest when I have a tight deadline.
+That’s when I feel the familiar anxiety deep in my stomach.

 - You feel blank.
-You want to write, but nothing is coming to mind.
+You want to write, but nothing comes to mind.

-- You feel sad, anxious, tired or depressed.
-The words just won’t come.
+- You feel sad, anxious, tired, or depressed.
+The words won’t come.

-- There’s an immense feeling of frustration and uselessness.
+- There’s a crushing sense of frustration and uselessness.

-- Sometimes it feels like an itch that you can’t scratch.
-You know you can write, but you just can’t seem to make it happen.
+- Sometimes it feels like an itch you can’t scratch.
+You know you can write, but you can’t make it happen.

 - It feels like emptiness.

 - Idiots – Have you ever received a negative comment disguised as something positive?
-These covert (passive/aggressive) comments can really have a severe impact.
-A snide remark, a bit of unsolicited “help”, or a few rude comments can act as a torpedo and words to stop flowing.
+These passive-aggressive jabs can do real damage.
+A snide remark, unsolicited “help,” or a few rude comments can torpedo your momentum and stop the words cold.

-- Failures – A failure outside of writing can have an impact on how well the words can flow.
-Anything which causes grief, fear, terror, and other unhealthy emotions seems to just stop the creative juices in their tracks.
-I write best when I am enthusiastic about life or the subject at hand.
-A failure can certainly cause writer’s block.
+- Failures – A failure outside of writing can block the words.
+Anything that causes grief, fear, or terror seems to stop the creative flow.
+I write best when I’m enthusiastic about life or the subject.
+A recent failure can definitely cause writer’s block.

-- Illness – Something about throwing up just makes it difficult to write …
+- Illness – Something about throwing up makes it hard to write.

-- Introversion – By its very nature, writing tends to be very introverting.
-Sitting in front of a computer screen all day long can create a hypnotic effect, headaches, stomach pains, and other effects.
-After a few hours at the screen, sometime I find my writing just jams up and the words refuse to flow.
+- Screen fatigue – Writing is introverting by nature.
+Sitting in front of a computer all day creates a hypnotic effect, headaches, stomach pain, and other problems.
+After a few hours at the screen, my writing jams up and the words refuse to flow.

-- Uninterested – Have you tried to write about something in which you have little to no interest?
+- Lack of interest – Have you tried to write about something you don’t care about?
 I’ve written over a hundred technical manuals.
-Some of them were very exciting, and others were highly technical and of little interest.
-In fact, I’ve written a few large manuals I knew no one would ever read, but they had to be written for legal reasons.
-It’s difficult to get motivated to write a hundred thousand words which will be forever collecting dust on a shelf.
+Some were exciting.
+Others were dry and technical.
+I’ve written large manuals I knew no one would ever read, produced only for legal reasons.
+There’s more in my interview with fantasy author Suzanna Linton.
+It’s hard to stay motivated when you’re writing a hundred thousand words destined to collect dust on a shelf.

-How do I get over writer’s block?
-Are there some hidden or secret techniques for overcoming this dreaded malady?
+How do I get past writer’s block?
+Are there techniques that actually work?

-- Set a quota – I find that setting a goal, say 5,000 words a day, motivates me to keep the words flowing.
-For me, it becomes sort of a game: can I meet the quota today in spite of all the interruptions and other demands on my time?
+- Set a quota – Setting a daily goal, say 5,000 words, motivates me to keep the words flowing.
+It becomes a game: can I hit the quota today despite all the interruptions?

-- Write every day – Sitting down to write every single day is important for me.
-Even when I only have an hour to spare due to other plans, I squeeze in the time to write a blog entry, finish that letter to the editor, or reply to a few emails.
+- Write every day – Sitting down to write every single day matters.
+Even when I only have an hour due to other plans, I squeeze in time to write a blog post, finish a letter to the editor, or reply to emails.

-- Handle any data not understood – For me, not understanding is one of the biggest problems causing writer’s block.
-Google is invaluable for researching, and the online dictionary comes in equally handy.
-One caution: Wikipedia is notoriously inaccurate.
-I’ve even gone to the effort to block it from my Google searches.
+- Handle confusion immediately – Not understanding the material is one of my biggest blocks.
+Google is invaluable for research.
+The online dictionary helps too.
+One caution: Wikipedia is often inaccurate.
+I’ve blocked it from my Google searches.

-- Get up – Every hour or so I get my butt out of the chair and walk around for a few minutes.
-I check the mail, vacuum, dust, or just look at the bees and wasps buzzing on my deck.
+- Get up and move – Every hour or so I get out of the chair and walk around.
+I check the mail, vacuum, dust, or just watch the bees buzzing on my deck.

-- Change it up – I always have several writing projects going at the same time.
-Occasionally, when I am blocked on one project I switch to another.
-It’s best to work on a project totally different.
-This seems to free up a few brain cells and the words start to flow again.
+- Switch projects – I always have several writing projects going at once.
+When I’m blocked on one, I switch to another.
+Pick something completely different.
+This frees up brain cells and gets the words flowing again.

-No matter what the cause, writer’s block is something that can be handled and overcome.
-I’ve found the best way to deal with the syndrome is the simplest – just start writing and keep writing, no matter what happens.
-Write your heart out and before long you will be writing like crazy.
+No matter the cause, writer’s block can be handled.
+The best solution is the simplest: just start writing and keep writing, no matter what.
+Write your heart out.
+Before long, the words will flow again.

-For more information about writer’s block, see the following articles.
+For more on writer’s block, see these articles:

 - The 10 Types of Writer’s Block (and How to Overcome Them)